GWR 7800 Class 7828 Odney Manor: History

 7828 Odney Manor was first sent to Shrewsbury shed and spent nine years there.
 1961 saw it move to Croes Newydd, then two years later it found its way to Aberystwyth for a short while before returning to Shrewsbury, from where it was withdrawn in 1965, moving to Barry in 1966.
+It stayed at Barry for 15 years.

 Preservation

 It was rescued from Barry privately in 1981 and moved to the Gloucestershire Warwickshire Railway where restoration was completed by 1987.
 It worked on the Gwilli Railway, Llangollen Railway and East Lancashire Railway before coming to the West Somerset Railway (WSR) in 1995.
 Its owners sold it to the WSR in 2004.

 On 17 June 2011 it was temporarily renamed Norton Manor after 40 Commando's base alongside the railway at Norton Fitzwarren.
 Originally, the Great Western Railway had intended to give the name Norton Manor to new locomotive number 7830, but the order for this locomotive was cancelled.
-It (7828) has been repainted in the BR lined green livery that Odney Manor carried in 1957.
+7828 has been repainted in the BR lined green livery and it regained its Odney Manor nameplates.